hastyy/murakami/internal/protocol/SPECIFICATION.md

 Known options:

-- `COUNT`: number (ASCII decimal in Bulk String), inclusive range [1, max-configured]; defaults to a server-configured value
+- `COUNT`: number (ASCII decimal in Bulk String), inclusive range [1, max-configured]; defaults to a server-configured value; is the max number of records that can be returned per request
 - `BLOCK`: milliseconds to wait for new entries if none available (ASCII decimal in Bulk String); defaults to `0`; MUST be ≤ max-configured
 - `MIN_TIMESTAMP`: `<ms>-<seq>`; only return records with timestamp strictly greater than this value; defaults to `0-0`